alanshlam/LLM/AI_Agent/AI_video.md

 export CLAUDE_MODEL="gemma4:31b"

 # 4️⃣ Verify the agent can run a simple command
-claude-code "list files in the current directory"
+claude  "list files in the current directory"
 ```